SOCI 1301

 Horizon Textbook Publishing

 Textbooks usually are much cheaper if purchased online.
 You have to be careful to purchase the correct text, though, so I have given your text's ISBN above.
 You are also welcome to use an older edition of the text.
-But ... if you buy an edition other than the one I've listed above, you will be responsible for matching up the appropriate material in the chart below to the chapters in the text you buy and for any "holes" in the coverage.
+But ... if you buy an edition other than the one I've listed above, you will be responsible for matching up the appropriate material in the units below to the chapters in the text you buy and for any "holes" in the coverage.

 Go to http://gettextbooks.com.
 Type or paste the ISBN above into the search box and click GO.
 You will get a list of online merchants with your text for sale, sorted by price.
 Choose the link for the merchant of your choice.